3 Helpful / 0 Not

 It only takes about an hour or less to play this course, and is a nice warm-up to or change of pace from the original course.
 Danny, as always, was great and so kind to open his courses for play.
 Having 36 holes at Bud Hill only makes this an even better destination area and one of the best places to play disc golf in the country.

 Cons: Sadly there were no holes at all for any sort of distance driving.
-If you're playing this course there's no need to bring anything other than fairway drivers and below.
-However, this really isn't much of a problem considering the original Bud Hill contains some longer holes.
+If you're playing this course there's no need to bring anything other faster than a mid range.
+However, this really isn't much of a problem considering the original Bud Hill contains some longer holes right next door.